RicardoRam/Notes/Study_tips/Learning_How_To_Learn.md

 Highlighting has been shown to not be very effective.
 Synthesize instead of highlighting.

 Don't practice what you already know!
-Overlearning is a waste of time and can lead to einstellung (set in the same mindset due to overlearning)
+Overlearning is a waste of time and can lead to Einstellung := set in the same mindset due to overlearning)

 # Preparing for and Writing a Test